Farthest North: Cook and Peary

 Roald Amundsen of Norway redirected his planned Arctic expedition and instead aimed for the South Pole, which he achieved in 1911.

 Wilkins–Ellsworth expedition

-In 1931, an expedition led by Sir Hubert Wilkins and Lincoln Ellsworth and partly financed by William Randolph Hearst attempted to reach the North Pole with a leased US Navy submarine named Nautilus.
+In 1931, an expedition led by Sir Hubert Wilkins and Lincoln Ellsworth and partly financed by William Randolph Hearst attempted to reach the North Pole with a leased US Navy submarine named Nautilus, formerly the USS O-12.
 The Nautilus was modified for under ice operations by submarine designer Simon Lake so it could detect openings (or, if necessary, drill them) in the ice pack and surface to recharge her batteries.
 While the expedition was a failure, the Nautilus did reach a latitude of 82 degrees north.
 In accordance with the lease agreement, the Nautilus was scuttled after the expedition to prevent her reuse as a warship.

 Conquest

 On 9 May 1926, Richard Evelyn Byrd attempted to fly over the North Pole in an airplane.
 He was widely credited with achieving this, but his claim subsequently became subject to doubt.